Sub-barrier fusion enhancement due to positive Q-value four-neutron transfer

 A critical yet unexplored factor may be the continuity of neutron transfer feasibility.
 Positive $Q$-values for initial transfers (e.g., 2n) may not suffice if subsequent transfers are energetically forbidden.
 For instance, in $^{40}$Ca+$^{96}$Zr, the $Q$-values $Q_{2n} = +5.53$ MeV and $Q_{4n} = +9.64$ MeV are favorable for sustained transfer and the enhancement is observed.
 For $^{18}$O+$^{58}$Ni, $Q_{2n} = +8.20$ MeV but $Q_{4n} = -2.27 $ MeV, which implies neutron transfer stalls after 2n and no enhancement occurs.
 This suggests that the sign and magnitude of $Q$-values for multi-neutron transfers (particularly 4n) might determine whether neutron neck formation persists, thereby influencing barrier lowering.
 While the impact of 1n and 2n transfers has been extensively studied, the effect of positive $Q$-value four-neutron (4n) transfer on sub-barrier fusion dynamics remains systematically unaddressed.

 This work aims to bridge this gap by investigating the role of 4n transfer $Q$-values in sub-barrier fusion enhancement.
-We analyze systematics across diverse reaction systems, to explore correlations between $Q_{4n}$ signatures and fusion cross sections.
-By integrating concepts of $Q$-value continuity, nuclear rigidity, and deformation, we seek to establish predictive criteria for the PQNT effect’s occurrence.
+We analyze systematics across diverse reaction systems, to explore correlations between the sign of $Q_{4n}$ and fusion enhancement.
+By integrating the continuity of neutron-pair transfer and nuclear rigidity, we seek to establish predictive criteria for the PQNT effect’s occurrence.
 Very recently, Wang proposed an analytical formula (EBD2) \cite{EBD2} with high accuracy for a systematic description of the capture cross sections at near-barrier energies from light to superheavy reaction systems, based on the empirical barrier distribution (EBD) method \cite{SW04,EBD}.
 In EBD2, the PQNT effect is not yet involved.
 It is therefore interesting to investigate the influence of the PQNT effect by using the EBD2 predictions as the reference.

 The structure of this paper is as follows: In Sec.
-II, the framework of the EBD2 formula and the correction terms due to PQ4NT effect will be introduced.
+II, the framework of the EBD2 formula and the correction terms due to the positive $Q$-value four neutron transfer (PQ4NT) effect will be introduced.
 In Sec.
 III, the results from the proposed formula for a series of reaction systems and some discussions are presented.
 Finally a summary is given in Sec.
 IV.

 In this work, the capture cross section is written as \cite{EBD2} ,